cdaein/vite-plugin-ssam-replicate/README.md

 ## Installation

-When you set up your Ssam sketch with `npm create ssam@latest`, Choose the StableDiffusion template.
+Create a new sketch with `npm create ssam@latest` and choose the StableDiffusion template.
+You only need to provide your API key.

-If you want to install and set it up yourself:
+If you are not using Ssam, install with the following command:

 ```sh
 npm i -D vite-plugin-ssam-replicate